grtakaha/protein_alignment_tool/README.md

 NOTE: The following do not have command-line support for different BLAST and Clustal Omega options.
 They are currently set with (presumably) default parameters.
 Settings can be found within the scripts for those who are curious.

-***** BLAST.PY INSTRUCTIONS *****
+# blast.py

 blast.py - Tool that takes one or more protein sequences (FASTA format) as input and BLASTs them against UniProt databases (RefProt and SwissProt).

 NOTE: --stype dna is currently not supported in any form.
 May enter an infinite loop.
 Please do not use --stype dna until updated.

-Infile must be a FASTA-formatted file with at least one sequence.
+## INPUT: FASTA-formatted file with at least one sequence.

-Output is a set of directories - one for each sequence in the original input file - that contain the following:\
+## OUTPUT: a set of directories - one for each sequence in the original input file - that contain the following:\
 	&emsp;&emsp;the BLAST results for that sequence (the query) against UniProt databases in both outfmt6 ([QUERY].tsv) and readable form ([QUERY].out)\
 	&emsp;&emsp;individual FASTA files with UniProt sequences for each BLAST hit\
 	&emsp;&emsp;one FASTA file containing all protein sequences, including the query sequence (all.fasta)